cleancoindev/wns/docs/implementers.rst

 Writing a registrar
 ===================

-A registrar in ENS is simply any contract that owns a name, and allocates subdomains of it according to some set of rules defined in the contract code.
-A trivial first in first served contract is demonstrated below, using the ENS interface definition defined earlier.
+A registrar in WNS is simply any contract that owns a name, and allocates subdomains of it according to some set of rules defined in the contract code.
+A trivial first in first served contract is demonstrated below, using the WNS interface definition defined earlier.

 .. code-block:: solidity

     contract FIFSRegistrar {
-        ENS ens;
+        WNS wns;
         bytes32 rootNode;

-        function FIFSRegistrar(address ensAddr, bytes32 node) {
+        function FIFSRegistrar(address wnsAddr, bytes32 node) {
-            ens = ENS(ensAddr);
+            wns = WNS(wnsAddr);
             rootNode = node;
         }

         function register(bytes32 subnode, address owner) {
             var node = sha3(rootNode, subnode);
-            var currentOwner = ens.owner(node);
+            var currentOwner = wns.owner(node);

             if (currentOwner != 0 && currentOwner != msg.sender) throw;

-            ens.setSubnodeOwner(rootNode, subnode, owner);
+            wns.setSubnodeOwner(rootNode, subnode, owner);
         }
     }

-Interacting with ENS offchain
+Interacting with WNS offchain
 =============================

-A Javascript library, ethereum-ens_, is available to facilitate reading and writing ENS from offchain.
+A Javascript library, ethereum-ens_, is available to facilitate reading and writing WNS from offchain.
 This section will be updated as libraries for more languages become available.

 Normalising and validating names
 ================================

 Before a name can be converted to a node hash using :ref:`namehash`, the name must first be normalised and checked for validity - for instance, converting `fOO.eth` into `foo.eth`, and prohibiting names containing forbidden characters such as underscores.
-It is crucial that all applications follow the same set of rules for normalisation and validation, as otherwise two users entering the same name on different systems may resolve the same human-readable name into two different ENS names.
+It is crucial that all applications follow the same set of rules for normalisation and validation, as otherwise two users entering the same name on different systems may resolve the same human-readable name into two different WNS names.

-Applications using ENS and processing human-readable names must follow UTS46_ for normalisation and validation.
+Applications using WNS and processing human-readable names must follow UTS46_ for normalisation and validation.
 Processing should be done with non-transitional rules, and with `UseSTD3ASCIIRules=true`.

 The ethereum-ens_ Javascript library incorporates compliant preprocessing into its `validate` and `namehash` functions, so users of this library avoid the need to handle this manually.